apify/apify-cli/README.md

 DESCRIPTION
   The command runs a Node.js process with the act in the current directory.
-It sets various APIFY_XYZ environment variablesin order to provide a working execution environment for the act.
+It sets various APIFY_XYZ environment variables in order to provide a working execution environment for the act.
 For example, this causes the act input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_local" directory,rather than on the Apify platform.